babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 ### Global notification preferences

-To reduce overall number of notifications we can configure the notifications on Slack doing the following:
+To reduce the overall number of notifications we can configure the notifications on Slack doing the following:

 1. Go to Slack > Preferences > Notifications
 2. Configure your notifications with: